 The IRS determines the maximum combined amount that can be contributed to 401(k) plans each year.
-For 2021, the maximum you can contribute to the Hess Savings Plan using before-tax and/or Roth contributions is $19,500 (or $26,000 with catch-up contributions).
-In 2021, total contributions (yours and Hess’) to the Hess Savings Plan are limited to $58,000.
-If you’re age 50 or older, you can contribute an additional $6,500, for a total of $64,500.
+For 2024, the maximum you can contribute to the Hess Savings Plan using before-tax and/or Roth contributions is $23,000 (or, if you are age 50 or older, $30,500 if you make the full $7,500 catch-up contribution).
+In 2024, total contributions (yours and Hess’) to the Hess Savings Plan are limited to $69,000 or $76,500 if you make catch-up contributions.
 Your before-tax, Roth after-tax, regular after-tax and company matching contributions all count toward the annual limits.

 The table below provides a breakdown of each type of contribution you can make.

 |$46,000 less company match

 Withdrawals and Loans

 You can change your contributions to the Savings Plan at any time, increasing or decreasing as necessary.
 Additionally, you are automatically vested in your contributions, the company’s matching contributions and any earnings on those contributions, meaning the money in your account belongs solely to you.

 When you make a withdrawal, the amount you receive will be based on the current market value of your investments.
 While the money in your Savings Plan is intended to be used for retirement, there are other times you can access the money in your account, such as if or when:

 - You leave the company.
 Any before-tax contributions you made will be taxable in full.
 However, you may be able to roll it over to another company’s plan or into an Individual Retirement Account (IRA) and continue to defer taxes.